kalicout/BioMol-Project-Group2/README.md

 ### Download of our data:

-Download assigned contig from a nematode species.
+Download assigned contig from an unknown species.

 ```bash
 # Using npm package manager we're going to install github-files-fetcher